Insurance for International Students

 J-1 Student Mandatory Health Insurance

 Federal regulations governing J-1 status require all J-1 students and their dependents to carry health insurance throughout their duration of status in the United States.
-J-1 student’s and s and J-2 dependents are obligated to meet specific health insurance requirements, and show proof of sufficient coverage to their CUNY college’s J-1 Responsible Officer, throughout their enrollment.
+J-1 student’s and J-2 dependents are obligated to meet specific health insurance requirements, and show proof of sufficient coverage to their CUNY college’s J-1 Responsible Officer, throughout their enrollment.

 Regulation 22 CFR 62.14 stipulate that J-1 students and J-2 dependents health insurance plans must include: